 c=IN IP4 10.36.78.177 t=0 0 m=audio 54242 RTP/AVP 0 a=sendrecv

 On receiving the above INVITE request, SP-b determines that the call is retargeted and then forwards the call to SP-c by retargeting the INVITE to forward-to TN TN-c.
 SP-b authenticates forwarding TN-b by creating a “div” PASSporT containing a Protected header and Payload as shown below.
-The Protected header “ppt” field is set to “div” to indicate that this PASSporT complies with draft-ietf-stir-passport-divert [Ref 4].
-The “x5u” field references the SHAKEN certificate containing the public key that a remote terminating service can use to verify the "div" PASSporT signature.
+The Protected header “ppt” field is set to “div” to indicate that this PASSporT complies with RFC 8946 [Ref 4].
+The “x5u” field references the STI certificate containing the public key that a remote terminating service can use to verify the "div" PASSporT signature.

 Protected Header